scipy-lectures/scientific-python-lectures/advanced/advanced_numpy/index.rst

     >>> np.mean(mx)
     2.75

-.. warning:: Not all Numpy functions respect masks, for instance ``np.dot``, so check the return types.
+.. warning:: Not all NumPy functions respect masks, for instance ``np.dot``, so check the return types.

 The ``masked_array`` returns a **view** to the original array::